Grace Nail Johnson: Career

-Grace Nail Johnson was involved in the Harlem Renaissance as a hostess, mentor, teacher, and activist in various civil rights causes.
+Grace Nail Johnson was involved in the Harlem Renaissance as a hostess, mentor, teacher and activist in various civil rights causes.
 She was well known for hosting the African-American political and artistic elites of the time and organizing events centered around popular Harlem artists.
-Some significant organizations she worked in were the National Association for the Advancement of Colored People, the Anti-Lynching Crusaders, the Circle for Negro Relief, the Heterodoxy Club, and the American Women's Voluntary Services.
+Some significant organizations she worked in were the National Association for the Advancement of Colored People, the Anti-Lynching Crusaders, the Circle for Negro Relief, the Heterodoxy Club and the American Women's Voluntary Services.
 She is also credited as the founder of the NAACP Junior's League, which was organized in 1929.

 Johnson's political activism was not limited to organizations based in Harlem as at one point, she was the only black member of a feminist group based in Greenwich Village known as the Heterodoxy Club.
 The club was founded as a women's liberal discussion group but quickly adopted a feminist angle.
 When the club composed an album of its members in 1920, she wore a white shirt and tie with her fellow members in the group photo.
 Notably, she is one of the only prominent Harlem figures who was an active participant in that type of village political circle before WWI.
-This placed her in middle of the early stages of the Harlem Renaissance as a member of a category of activists that would latter be called the "lyrical left".
+This placed her in middle of the early stages of the Harlem Renaissance as a member of a category of activists that would later be called the "lyrical left".
 Even though Grace was the only African-American member of the Heterodoxy Club, the feminist ideology of the group has been cited as an influence of several leaders of the Harlem Renaissance, such as W.E.B.
 Du Bois.

 Johnson and her husband were also especially active in promoting anti-lynching legislation.
 On July 17, 1917, Johnson, her husband, and her brother participated in the Negro Silent Protest Parade.
 The parade took place on 5th Avenue, just one block from the Nail family restaurant.